ArjunNair/Zero-Emulator/packaging/README.md

   signing needs a code signing certificate.
 - **Linux:** nothing to sign.

-The old Inno Setup script in `InnoScript/` predates the port and would need updating for the current file layout before it could build an installer again.
+There is no Windows installer.
+The published folder is the whole application, so unzipping it somewhere is the install.
+If one is wanted later it would be written against the current layout -- one executable beside `roms/` and `programs/` -- rather than revived from anything older.